jaldhar/100-days-of-code/log.md

 I also would like to polish up my portfolio and projects and I want to do the Roguelike Dungeon Crawler challenge from the next freeCodeCamp certificate just because it's a roguelike.
 That will involve learning react which is a daunting proposition.
-I have a book called ["30 days of React"](https://www.fullstackreact.com/30-days-of-react/) whose subtitle is "An introduction to React in 30 bite-size morsels" which sounds like it could work.
+I have a book called ["30 Days of React"](https://www.fullstackreact.com/30-days-of-react/) whose subtitle is "An introduction to React in 30 bite-size morsels" which sounds like it could work.

 I should also do some algorithms practice by starting hackerrank or codefights